gs45y4y/edulearnschool/README.md

 Yes.
 This version is fully optimized for static deployment on platforms like Vercel, Netlify, and Cloudflare Pages.

 **How do I access the stuff through the site?**
-Go to the search bar and click on the little search icon in the top right corner.
-Search for "vibecoded" exactly how it's written here.
+Go to the search bar in classlink and search for "vibecoded" exactly how it's written here.
 You should then be able to access the launcher.

 **Where is the Discord?**